 The first image is by Aniko from Place of My Taste.
 Her shelf placement on the wall is a bit higher than some of the other inspirations.
 Since she has mounted her DIY shelving a bit higher from the countertop, she has plenty of room on the counter for taller accessories.

 The space between shelves is 15″ which allows for a large vase, cutting board and still gives you the illusion of negative space, which can valuable.

 Megan’s space is a really good representation of a buffet with shelves above it.
-Her kitchen shelves (seen above) continue on a wall through the dining room.
-The two floating shelves add some visual impact in her space.
+If you’ve been wanting to add a shelf in the dining room, you could mimic this look..
+The two floating shelves add visual impact in her space.